 Laure loves reading and writing science fiction.
 The only science she officially studied, however, was while obtaining degrees in Finance and in International Business.
-There was Chemistry for Business Majors (i.e. For Dummies); the others were in Astronomy, including one using science fiction novels!
+As in: Chemistry for Business Majors (i.e. For Dummies); and Astronomy, including a course that used science fiction novels!

-Besides fifteen years as a New York City financial journalist and editor, she's been an amusement park ride operator, a stained glass artist, a pizza deliverer, draftsman and paste-up artist (BC, before computers), slaving at a private post office, as an assistant at a Texas land-development company, a phone center caller, and teacher of most things she knows how to do.
+Besides fifteen years as a New York City financial journalist and editor, she's also operated rides in an amusement park, made stained glass panels, delivered pizzas, slaved as a draftsman and paste-up artist (BC, before computers), sorted mail at a private post office, solved problems for a Texas land-development company, pestered people from a phone center, and taught most things she knows how to do.

 During all those years as a journalist she dealt with facts.
 Now, she utterly enjoys making things up, while living happily on the prairie in Fairfield, Iowa, with her Brooklyn-bred husband.